Juniper Hill School for Place-Based Education

 Developmentally appropriate teaching practices and courses of study

 On a developmental continuum, therefore, the children at Juniper Hill are connected to the natural world through immersion and imaginative play, ecological units of study, and environmental action/research projects.
-They are connected to each other and the world around them through place-based education, and by doing the
+They are connected to each other and the world around them through place-based education, and by doing the right work at the right time with them, we construct meaningful building blocks in the students’ own learning.

 Time